bmcnamar-amazon/sam-projects/lambda/README.md

 # Directory

+* complexLookups: Illustrate how lookups inside of Mappings can be used in a SAM template
 * customGreeter: Change output based upon input to Lambda function in Python
 * dlqExample: Demonstrates how Dead Letter Queues can be used with a Lambda function
 * helloWorldPython: Literal hello world in Python